 Best things to do in Mount Cook NP

-Hike along the Hooker Valley
+Day 6 – afternoon: hike along the Hooker Valley

-Visit Tasman Lake and Glacier
+Day 7 – Morning: Visit Tasman Lake and Glacier

 Similar to Hooker Valley Glacial Lake icebergs can be seen here in the summer and it does freeze over in the winter.
-On a calm day the reflections of the surrounding mountains are jaw-dropping.
+On a calm day, the reflections of the surrounding mountains are jaw-dropping.

 Mount Cook National Park is one of the best places to do a scenic flight.
-With many glaciers overhanging the steep mountain cliffs and the insanely blue glacial lakes it is scenery that you won’t be able to forget.
+With many glaciers overhanging the steep mountain cliffs and the insanely blue glacial lakes it is the scenery that you won’t be able to forget.
 It’s not the cheapest of attractions, but it’s an investment in memories that you’ll never forget.

 I go into more detail about Mount Cook National Park in a separate post.

-Where to stay in Mount Cook Village?
+Where to stay in Mount Cook Village on night 6?